Let me tell you about Glenns Ferry…

 The rural community of Glenns Ferry is located in South Central Idaho in Elmore County.
 This beautiful city is centrally located along the I-84 corridor, halfway between Boise and Twin Falls, Idaho.

 The city of Glenns Ferry lies along the Snake River and is surrounded by fertile fields.
 The main source of income is agriculture and agriculture related materials.
 Agriculture related industry lies alongside the UP tracks through the center of town, and I-84 can be accessed both on the east and west ends of town.

-There are several commercial properties available in town, and over 75 acres of heavy industrial property along the rail.
-More than half of this property is undeveloped, immediately adjacent to the two Union Pacific main lines that run through town.
-There are five rail spurs, switched on both ends, remaining from when Glenns Ferry was a major rail town that supplied water and coal to the locomotives, and provided a place to swap out crews.
-The longer legs of the diesel locomotives made the stops and switching unnecessary, and much of the rail infrastructure was removed.
-However, the potential for business or industrial use of the rail is tremendous.
+There are several commercial properties located in town, and over 75 acres in heavy industrial property along the UP rail.
+More than half of this property is undeveloped and lies along the UP rail line.
+There are 5 rail spurs, switched on both ends, remaining from the time when Glenns Ferry was a major rail town on the UP line.
+The longer legs of the diesel locomotives made the stops and switching unnecessary, so many of these lines remain unused today.
+The potential for business or industrial use of the rail is tremendous.

 Southwest Idaho Rural Development

 Co-Chairman: Glenns Ferry Highway District – Jim Gluch

 Secretary: Ralph Jones